Back to Work after Maternity Leave

 Maternity Coaching

-Core Ireland has successfully introduced a maternity coaching program, aimed to help and support women to adjust and transition back from maternity leave.
+Core has successfully introduced a maternity coaching program, aimed to help and support women to adjust and transition back from maternity leave.
 Every female who avails of maternity leave across Core is now offered the service.

 The company has focused on helping women understand what they want from their leave as well as establishing good communication practices.
-Core works with women to identify short-, medium- and longer-term career goals and recognize that returning from maternity leave can introduce a renewed focus on career development but can also be emotional and challenging.
+Core works with women to identify short-, medium- and longer-term career goals and recognise that returning from maternity leave can introduce a renewed focus on career development but can also be emotional and challenging.

 Furthermore, upon returning from maternity and adoption leave, Core offers a phased-back approach where returning parents can work two weeks at 50% and then two weeks at 70% while receiving their full salary.
 This allows employees to have the time they need to adjust and balance home and work life.